-OFFICIAL STATEMENT DATED MAY 18, 2022
+OFFICIAL STATEMENT DATED MARCH 13, 2024

-NEW ISSUE NOT BANK QUALIFIED Moody's Rating on Series 2022A and Series 2022B: A2 See "RATING" Herein
+NEW ISSUE NOT BANK QUALIFIED Moody's Rating: A2 See "RATING" Herein

-In the opinion of Bond Counsel, according to present State of Minnesota and federal laws, regulations and rulings, assuming compliance with certain covenants, the interest on the Bonds is not includable in gross income for federal income tax purposes and, to the same extent, is not includable in taxable net income of individuals, estates and trusts for State of Minnesota income tax purposes.
-Interest on the Bonds is not an item of tax preference in determining federal alternative minimum tax, or Minnesota alternative minimum tax applicable to individuals, estates or trusts.
-Interest on the Bonds is subject to the State of Minnesota franchise tax applicable to corporations, including financial institutions.
+In the opinion of Taft Stettinius & Hollister LLP, as Bond Counsel, according to present State of Minnesota and federal laws, regulations and rulings, and assuming the accuracy of certain representations of the Authority and the University and compliance by the Authority and the University with all requirements of the Internal Revenue Code of 1986, a mended, and certain covenants, the interest on the 2024A Bonds and the interest on the 2024B Bonds during their Initial Term Rate Periods is not includable in gross income for federal income tax purposes and, to the same extent, is not includable in taxable net income of individuals, estates and trusts for State of Minnesota income tax purposes.
+Interest on the 2024A Bonds is not an item of tax preference in determining federal alternative minimum tax, or Minnesota alternative minimum tax applicable to individuals, estates or trusts; however, interest on the 2024A Bonds and 2024B Bonds is taken into account in determining "annual adjusted financial statement income" for the purpose of computing the federal alternative minimum tax imposed on certain corporations for tax years beginning after December 31, 2022.
+Such interest is included in taxable income for purposes of the Minnesota franchise tax on corporations and financial institutions.
+Interest on the 2024C Bonds is not excludable from gross income and is subject to both federal and Minnesota state income taxation.
 The Bonds will not be designated as "qualified tax-exempt obligations" within the meaning of Section 265(b)(3) of the Internal Revenue Code.
 (See "TAX CONSIDERATIONS.")

-\$60,720,000 Minnesota Higher Education Facilities Authority Revenue Bonds, Series 2022A (University of St. Thomas) (GREEN BONDS)
+\$159,390,000 Minnesota Higher Education Facilities Authority

-\$70,280,000 Minnesota Higher Education Facilities Authority Revenue Bonds, Series 2022B (University of St. Thomas)
+\$94,440,000 Revenue Bonds, Series 2024A (University of St. Thomas)